gotthub/bajita/README.md

 # bajita

+## objective
-Trying to find about the boundaries of a tiny IPC as a server for  data analytics and visualisation.
+Trying to find about the boundaries of a tiny IPC as a server for running a stack of containers for data analytics and visualisation.

 ## architecture